open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 by avoiding allocating a data point, or executing an Asynchronous instrument's callback function.

-The `MetricFilter` allows filtering an entire metric stream - rejecting or allowing all its attribute sets - by its `FilterMetric` operation, which accepts the metric stream information (scope, name, kind and unit)  and returns an enumeration: `AllowAllAttributes`, `RejectAllAttributes` or `AllowSomeAttributes`.
-If the latter returned, the `AllowInstrumentAttributes` operation is to be called per attribute set of that metric stream, with its boolean result determining if the data point for that (metric stream, attributes) pair is to be included in the result of the [MetricProducer](#metricproducer) `Produce` operation.
+The `MetricFilter` allows filtering an entire metric stream - rejecting or allowing all its attribute sets - by its `TestMetric` operation, which accepts the metric stream information (scope, name, kind and unit)  and returns an enumeration: `Accept`, `Reject` or `Allow_Partial`.
+If the latter returned, the `TestAttributes` operation is to be called per attribute set of that metric stream, returning an enumeration determining if the data point for that (metric stream, attributes) pair is to be allowed in the result of the [MetricProducer](#metricproducer) `Produce` operation.

 ### Interface Definition

 A `MetricFilter` MUST support the following functions:

-#### FilterMetric(instrumentationScope, name, kind, unit)
+#### TestMetric(instrumentationScope, name, kind, unit)

 This operation is called once for every metric stream, in each [MetricProducer](#metricproducer) `Produce` operation.